Simplified differential equations approach for Master Integrals: Differential equations

 The other box with two off-shell legs, coded as the hard one\footnote{I would like to thank C.~Anastasiou, C.~Duhr and F.~Chavez for communicating their preliminary results on the two-loop box MI given in Fig.~\ref{fig:box2pih}.}, is given in Fig.~\ref{fig:box2pih}.

 It is part of the following topology \be

 \ee with $p_1^2=0$, $p_2^2=0$, $p_3^2=0$ and $p_{123}^2=q$ as before.
 Notice that the same phenomenon appears as in the one-loop pentagon, namely we have to $x-$parametrize two of the external massless momenta in order to achieve DE free of square-root terms.
 This is again related to the 3-off-shell-legs triangle parametrization, now at two loops.
-The integrating factor reads